raynamharris/shell-novice/_episodes/09-wrapup.md

 objectives:
 - "See a history of what you learned today"
 keypoints:
-- "Use `history` to see all the commands you typed recently"
+- "Use history to see all the commands you typed recently"
-- "Use `history | grep "grep"` to see all the patterns you searched for recently"

 ---

 Here is a summary of all the commands we typed today: